OiivaeCommunity/love/docs/source/index.rst

-Welcome to Mutuals Integrated Love Federation!
+Welcome to League of Virtual Entertainers!
 ===================================

-Mutuals Integrated Love Federation, or MILF is a collabertive team where broadcasters collaberate and have a joint moderation effort to keep the communities safe!
+League of Virtual Entertainers, or LOVE is a collabertive team where broadcasters collaberate and have a joint moderation effort to keep the communities safe!

 .. note::